 What is the difference between colposcopy and cervical screening?

 A cervical screening test is offered regularly to all women to prevent cancer of the neck of the womb (cervical cancer).
 The cervical screening test is looking for early changes (or abnormalities) in the cervical cells, that, if left untreated, might develop into cancer in the future.
-See the leaflet dealing with cervical screening (the cervical smear test) for more details.
+See the separate leaflet called Cervical Screening (Cervical Smear Test) for more details.

-About 1 cervical screening test in 20 is abnormal.
-Abnormal changes in the cells are found in some of these women.
+Abnormal changes in the cells are found in some women.
 These abnormal changes are known as dyskaryosis.
 In the vast majority of cases, an abnormal result does not mean cervical cancer.
 However, the presence of dyskaryosis indicates that cancer may develop at some time in the future (often many years away).

 A cervical screening test shows if abnormal cells are present but does not show enough detail about the cells.
 Colposcopy allows a closer and more detailed look at these abnormal cells.